soodam 수담 soo-dahm

 see the object

-A small textile mat with tasseled ends, in four colors that read like a spring palette.
-We carried it for the way a coaster can do quiet color work on the table: coffee on Forest, tea on Delphinium, and the table gets a different temperature.
+We carried this for the way a coaster does quiet color work on a table: coffee on Forest, tea on Delphinium, and the table takes a different temperature.
+A set of two lets you match the pair or split it.

 see the object